The Best Digital Marketing Books in 2024

 No list would be complete without a textbook.
 Sometimes you want to get a really good overview of the theory and high-level strategy for a particular marketing channel before executing it.
 Well, this book has both.

 It has a very practical chapter on how to create a marketing strategy from scratch and then covers some of the best tactical advice on specific digital channels like social media, search engine marketing, and conversion rate optimization.
+At the end of this read you should have a sample marketing plan for your business.

 5. Hacking Growth – Sean Ellis and Morgan Brown